PHCEAC/Qideas/New-users.md

 #### Views of users

+" industry standard is to define a couple of “personas” with short descriptions" (leo)

+* technical user, interested in having a secure OS for standard everyday tasks (leo)
+* security researcher, studies cutting-edge OS security practices (leo)
+* independent journalist: needs a secure OS protect source anonymity (leo)
 * User who needs: "a version of Qubes which is polished enough they can directly start using it" (Catacombs)
 * " a Windows Refugee, trying to get Unman's encryption key into dom0."
 (Catacombs)
 * Never-used-linux user: "Whats a Terminal.
 Where is it at.
 Oh, there is a Terminal in every Qube?
 I guess I can just use whichever one I want?
 Oh only one, and it is where on the screen?
 Those commands are not working for me?"
 (Catacombs)